 It’s a daily challenge to find and hire the talent needed to drive business growth.

-My response to those comments though is the same….it’s not hard to find the talent it’s hard to convince the talent that this particular opportunity is the right one for them.
+Our response to those comments though is the same….it’s not hard to find the talent it’s hard to convince the talent that this particular opportunity is the right one for them.

 - Deep functional knowledge: Candidates will know if you don’t understand the technical space you’re talking about.
 They’ll know if you’re just trying to use buzz words or can’t actually link the requirements of the role to their specific experience and motivational factors.
-I primarily stick to the Value Chain arena and believe having worked in the space prior to my time in search combined with a Masters degree in the space gives me instant credibility to both the candidate and client.

-- Quick process: Having alignment with your client around timelines and process allows you to keep the candidate engaged in the opportunity, driving them swiftly through the hiring process.
+- Quick process: Having alignment with your stakeholders around timelines and process allows you to keep the candidate engaged in the opportunity, driving them swiftly through the hiring process.
 Once you have their attention….keep it.

 - Detailed interview feedback: Candidates want to know how their interview went.
 Provide more than just a yes or no, actually let them know what they did well and the areas they need to improve on for the next round.
 This shows effort from the client side and again builds trust and rapport with the candidate.

 - Structured and methodical assessment: The more senior the role becomes, the greater the emphasis is put on past experiences as an indicator for future success.
 Having additional assessment tools that highlight behavioral competencies and deep technical knowledge demonstrate to top talent there is alignment internally about what is needed in the role to be successful.
 Don’t elongate your process too much though because the top candidates will get snapped up quite quickly!